From Image Generation to Infrastructure Design: a Multi-agent Pipeline for Street Design Generation: Methodology

-\paragraph{Locator Agent} Preliminary experiments and prior studies indicate that current image generation models often lack the ability to accurately interpret and render the spatial configuration of street-scene elements in street-view imagery~\citep{qian2025gie}.
-As a result, directly prompting these models often fails to reliably locate existing bicycle infrastructure or depict it in accordance with the given instructions.
-To address this limitation, we design a \textit{Locator Agent} powered by GPT-o3, a state-of-the-art reasoning MLLM~\citep{OpenAI_o3_o4mini_system_card}.
-The agent analyzes street-view images and generates detailed, structured descriptions of bike-lane features, including lane markings/paint, patterns, widths, and relative positions to reference objects (e.g., “adjacent to the sidewalk”).
-If no bike lane is present, the image is excluded from downstream processing.
-These precise descriptions serve as contextual anchors for subsequent generation steps, improving spatial accuracy in the synthesized images and reducing ambiguity in the location description of user-defined instructions. \paragraph{Prompt Optimization Agent} Prior work has demonstrated that the quality of synthesized images depends strongly on prompt formulation, and that in-context learning for prompt generation can substantially improve results~\citep{hao2023optimizing, wang2023context}.
-Motivated by these findings, we design the \textit{Prompt Optimization Agent}.
-We begin by manually drafting a series of candidate prompts to identify the description format that best enables the model to understand the task and produce satisfactory results.
-Our Exploratory experiments indicate that a structured template, comprising an overall lane description, detailed left/right boundary specifications, and explicit constraints, yields the most reliable outputs.
-Based on this template, we prepare several high-quality examples to serve as in-context references, integrate user-specific instructions, and prompt a GPT-4.5 model to automatically generate the final image-generation prompt (An illustrative example is in Appendix~\ref{sec:prompt}).
-The generated prompt is then concatenated with the structured bike-lane descriptions from the \textit{Locator Agent} or other further requirements, ensuring that the image generation model receives a clear, precise, and contextually rich instruction set for modifying bicycle infrastructure.
+Prior work has shown that synthesized image quality depends strongly on prompt formulation, and that in-context prompt generation can substantially improve results~\citep{hao2023optimizing, wang2023context}.
+Motivated by these findings, we designed a \textit{Prompt Optimization Agent} to translate user requirements and the Locator output into a robust image-editing prompt.
+We began by manually drafting candidate prompts and comparing different description formats to identify a prompt structure that the image generation backbone can follow reliably.
+Our exploratory experiments indicate that a structured template yields the most consistent outputs; this template includes an overall lane design description, detailed boundary specifications grounded in stable scene references (left/right boundaries), and explicit constraints that prevent unintended changes to non-target elements.
+Based on this template, we prepared several high-quality exemplars for in-context learning, integrated user-specific instructions, and prompted a GPT-4.5 model to automatically generate the final image-generation prompt (see Appendix~\ref{sec:prompt}).
+The generated prompt is then combined with the structured, scene-grounded descriptions produced by the Locator Agent (and any additional constraints), ensuring that downstream generation receives clear, precise, and contextually anchored instructions.